 Christy Walton is the founder of Innovaciones Alumbra, an alliance of Baja California Sur based companies.

-These companies promote innovative technologies that create value while honoring the planet, helping diversify the economic base of Baja California Sur, and connecting youth to the natural environment around them.
+These companies promote innovative technologies that create value while honoring the planet, helping diversify the economic base of the Greater La Paz region, and connecting youth to the natural environment around them.

 "Many years ago, my husband John and I sailed the little boat we built into the harbor of La Paz, though not without first getting stuck on the Mogote sand bar.
 We had built Meshach in a back yard in Chula Vista, then sailed it south along the coast of Baja to end in what was then this small town.
 The journey that February was rough, we were inexperienced and, well, La Paz felt like a safe harbor.